 Bradele biscuits or also referred to as Bradela are bite-sized biscuits from Alsace and Moselle, France.
-They date way back to the 14th century and the tradition has it, that on Christmas time each family has to bake it’s own.
+They date way back to the 14th century and the tradition has it, that at Christmas time each family has to bake its own.
 And then offer them to other people around them.
 They come in all different shapes and decorations.
 They are usually flavored with cinnamon, orange, anise, honey, and almond.

 Chocolate Mendiants - France

-Another traditional French Christmas sweet are these chocolates, topped with dried fruit and nuts.
+Another traditional French Christmas sweet is these chocolates, topped with dried fruit and nuts.
 Traditionally they symbolize the four mendicant monastic orders and the color of their robes: raisins for the Dominicans, hazelnuts for the Augustins, dried figs for the Franciscans, and almonds for the Carmelites.
 They look beautiful and are also easy to make which makes them perfect for handmade Christmas gifts.

 Les Couques de Dinant - Belgium